 Sympathy gifts provide you with a great way to send a tangible expression of your love to someone who is grieving.
 Today, we’re going to show you some wonderfully memorable gifts for someone who passed away.

 And really, there is no reason you shouldn’t do both.
-Send a card along with your gift, or send a gift and follow it up with a note or text a week later.
+You can send sympathy cards along with your gift, or send a gift and follow it up with a handwritten note or text a week later.

-So here are some of the best sympathy gifts for someone who is grieving.
+So here are some of the best sympathy gifts for someone who lost a loved one.
 As always with our lists of memorial ideas, we try to showcase the best of everything from around the web.

 50 Sympathy Gifts for Someone Who Is Grieving

 - Personalized Sympathy Gifts

 - Memorial Sympathy Gifts

 - Helpful & Practical Sympathy Gifts

 - Sympathy Gifts for Children